barbatus/typescript/README.md

   all.
 Angular 2's NPM is a good example of such NPMs.
 - Typings for any third-party library that's not installed as NPM, for example, jQuery.
 Recommended way to search and install such typings is to use [`typings`](https://github.com/typings/typings) tool, which is de-facto a major tool to manage typings today.
 - Typings directly related to Meteor itself (which might be any of associated NPMs or a Atmosphere package).
   This type of typings is supposed to be installed with the help of the `typings` tool as well, but not all of them are available in the global registry.
-So for more information on how to search and install them, please, check out https://github.com/meteor-typings and https://github.com/meteor-typings/meteor.
+So for more information on how to search and install them, please, check out https://github.com/meteor-typings and https://github.com/meteor-typings/meteor;
+- Custom typings.

 ### Installation